 Hyperthyroidism is a condition resulting from secretion of excess thyroid hormone from the thyroid glands.
 In cats, this most often results from adenomatous hyperplasia (overgrowth) or adenoma (benign tumor) of the thyroid gland.
 Thyroid cancer (carcinoma) is a rare cause of hyperthyroidism in the cat.

 How do we treat hyperthyroidism at HYpurrTHYROID TREATMENT FOR CATS?

-At our treatment facility, we use radioiodine (I 131) therapy, which is a well-established effective and quick treatment for hyperthyroidism.
+At our treatment facility, we use radioiodine (I 131) therapy, which is a well-established effective, one-time treatment for hyperthyroidism.
 Radioiodine treatment is offered only at facilities with specialized nuclear medicine licenses.
-We are the only such treatment center within the Chicago city limits and are one of only two such facilities presently.
+We were the first such treatment center within the Chicago city limits and are one of only two such facilities presently.

 Cats are administered one quick treatment, followed by a brief stay with us.
 That’s it – and your best friend and beloved family member’s thyroid condition is permanently cured.
 That’s right – for the large majority of patients, no medication or treatment is needed after radioiodine treatment.
 This is one of the best gifts you can give to your feline companion – no oral medications!